Fontainebleau Las Vegas: Entertainment

 The Fontainebleau emphasizes entertainment.
 It includes the 3,800-seat BleauLive Theater, measuring 90000 sqft.
 Paul Anka and Justin Timberlake performed in the venue during the resort's VIP opening.
 BleauLive debuted to the public on December 30, 2023, with singer Post Malone performing.
 The venue is operated by Live Nation and originally said to focus on touring acts rather than residencies.
 American rapper Pitbull began a residency show, titled Vegas After Dark, at the theater in 2024.
 BleauLive has also hosted Toto featuring Men at Work and Christopher Cross, as well as Keith Urban, Tears for Fears, Duran Duran, and Heart.
 After a nearly three-year hiatus, the American Music Awards resumed with a 2025 ceremony at BleauLive, marking the first time that Las Vegas hosted the event.
+On October 3, 2026, Real American Freestyle will present RAF 14 at the venue, an event that will be broadcast live on Fox Nation.

 Nightclub owner David Grutman opened LIV, a club already present at the Miami Fontainebleau.
 The Las Vegas location opened a day after the resort, with John Summit as the first resident headliner.
 The club measures 50000 sqft, and includes the 35000 sqft LIV Beach dayclub, which opened in 2024.
 The resort's pool complex measures 6 acres in total, and features seven pools.
 At the end of 2024, one of the pools was transformed into the largest ice-skating rink on the Las Vegas Strip.
 The opening ceremony included a tree-lighting with singer Thomas Rhett.
 The rink is scheduled to return in late 2025.